What Is Human Papillomavirus?

 Who Should Be Vaccinated and When? ^

-Men aged 22-26 years may also be vaccinated.
-Men in this age group should be vaccinated if they have sex with other men, have HIV infection, or have a weak immune system due to other illnesses or medications.
+Men in the 22-26 years age group should be vaccinated if they have sex with other men, have HIV infection, or have a weak immune system due to other illnesses or medications.

 The vaccine is recommended to children aged 9-10 who are at high risk due to a history of sexual abuse.